Skip to content

 How to prevent whooping cough

 Pertussis vaccines are the best method to prevent whooping cough.
-In United States, this vaccine is given in conjunction with vaccines for tetanus and diphtheria, the DTap and Tdap vaccines.
-Vaccination consists of a series of five injections at the following ages: 2 months, 4 months, 6 months, 15-18 moths, and 4-6 years.
+In United States, this vaccine is given in conjunction with vaccines for tetanus and diphtheria, the DTaP and Tdap vaccines.
+The early childhood vaccination consists of a series of five injections at the following ages: 2 months, 4 months, 6 months, 15-18 moths, and 4-6 years.

 As the immunity will start to wear off with time, booster shots are recommended for the following groups of people: